Mesa Verde National Park: Services

 The entrance to Mesa Verde National Park is on U.S. Route 160, approximately 9 mi east of the community of Cortez and 7 mi west of Mancos, Colorado.
 The park covers 52485 acre It contains 4,372 documented sites, including more than 600 cliff dwellings.
 It is the largest archaeological preserve in the US.
 It protects some of the most important and best-preserved archaeological sites in the country.
 The park initiated the Archaeological Site Conservation Program in 1995.
 It analyses data pertaining to how sites are constructed and utilized.

 The Mesa Verde Visitor and Research Center is located just off of Highway 160 and is before the park entrance booths.
 The Visitor and Research Center opened in December 2012.
 Chapin Mesa (the most popular area) is 20 mi beyond the visitor center.
 Mesa Verde National Park is an area of federal exclusive jurisdiction.
 Because of this all law enforcement, emergency medical service, and wildland/structural fire duties are conducted by federal National Park Service Law Enforcement Rangers.
 The Mesa Verde National Park Post Office has the ZIP code 81330.
 Access to park facilities vary by season.
 Three of the cliff dwellings on Chapin Mesa are open to the public.
 The Chapin Mesa Museum is open all year.
-Spruce Tree House is also open all year, weather permitting.
+Spruce Tree House is closed due to rock fall danger.
 Balcony House, Long House and Cliff Palace require tour tickets for ranger-guided tours.
 Many other dwellings are visible from the road but not open to tourists.
 The park offers hiking trails, a campground, and, during peak season, facilities for food, fuel, and lodging; these are unavailable in the winter.

 The park's early administrative buildings, located on Chapin Mesa, form an architecturally significant complex of buildings.
 Built in the 1920s, the Mesa Verde administrative complex was one of the first examples of the Park Service using culturally appropriate design in the development of park facilities.
 The area was designated a National Historic Landmark District in 1987.

 Wildfires and culturally modified trees

 During the years 1996 to 2003, the park suffered from several wildfires.
 The fires, many of which were started by lightning during times of drought, burned 28340 acres of forest, more than half the park.
 The fires also damaged many archaeological sites and park buildings.
 They were named: Chapin V (1996), Bircher and Pony (2000), Long Mesa (2002), and the Balcony House Complex fires (2003), which were five fires that began on the same day.
-The Chapin V and Pony fires destroyed two rock art sites, and the Long Mesa fire nearly destroyed the museum – the first one ever built in the National Park System – and Spruce Tree House, the third largest cliff dwelling in the park.
+The Chapin V and Pony fires destroyed two rock art sites, and the Long Mesa fire nearly destroyed the museum – the first one ever built in the National Park System – and Spruce Tree House, the third-largest cliff dwelling in the park.